Kane County Attorneys Protecting Family Businesses and Professional Practices

 Professional practices may also be considered marital assets and become part of the property division process.
 Whether you are a doctor, lawyer, financial planner, real estate agent, accountant, psychologist, chiropractor, or any other type of professional, your practice may be at risk if you get a divorce.
 Even if your spouse has had no involvement in your practice, it could still be vulnerable to division in a divorce.
 Our attorneys are experienced in protecting professional practices both in negotiations and litigation.
 We strive to keep our clients' professional practices intact while also protecting our clients' other financial interests.

-If your divorce involves family owned business interests or a professional practice, contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
-We will listen to you, answer your questions, and help you formulate reasonable objectives for your case.
+If your divorce involves family owned business interests or a professional practice, reach out to Shaw Sanders, P.C. at 630-584-5550 to set up a no-cost consultation.
+Our St. Charles, IL divorce lawyers will listen to you, answer your questions, and help you formulate reasonable objectives for your case.
 Our attorneys work with clients throughout Northern Illinois including Kane County, DuPage County, DeKalb County, and Kendall County.